espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 ::

-    // print no prompt info when quitting Wi-Fi passthrough mode
+    // print no prompt info when quitting passthrough mode
     // print detailed connection prompt info
     // print no prompt info when the connection status is changed AT+SYSMSG=2